tendermint/tendermint/docs/spec/blockchain/state.md

 }
 ```

-The `state.Validators` and `state.LastValidators` must always by sorted by validator address,
+The `state.Validators`, `state.LastValidators`, and `state.NextValidators`, must always by sorted by validator address,
 so that there is a canonical order for computing the SimpleMerkleRoot.

 We also define a `TotalVotingPower` function, to return the total voting power: